 Annual Bonus.
 In addition to base salary, the Compensation Committee makes a determination whether to award our named executive officers, other than our CEO, discretionary annual cash bonuses following the end of the year.
 These discretionary bonuses, if awarded, are intended to reward our named executive officers for the achievement of financial performance objectives during the year for which the bonuses are awarded in light of the contribution of each individual to our profitability and success during such year.
 In this regard, the Compensation Committee takes into account whether the Partnership achieved or exceeded its internal EBITDA budget for the year, approved by the board of directors of our General Partner as discussed below, as an important element in making its determinations with respect to annual bonuses.
-The Compensation Committee does not establish its own financial performance objectives in advance for purposes of determining whether to approve any annual bonuses.
 The Compensation Committee also considers the recommendation of our CEO in determining the specific annual cash bonus amounts for each of the other named executive officers.